cityos-work/cityos-dev/pages/roadmap.md

 - [ ] **The Prototypes** (PoCs) (v0.0.1)

-    _A proof of concept approach will be adopted for each main branch of features._
+    _A proof of concept approach is adopted for each main branch of features._

     The PoCs are organized around the City Spaces functionalities.